Joint Embedding vs Reconstruction: Provable Benefits of Latent Space Prediction for Self Supervised Learning: Introduction

-\textbf{\emph{Reconstruction}}-based approaches train models by augmenting an input signal, typically adding noise or masking, and then tasking the model with restoring the original input \cite{kingma2013auto, vincent2010stacked,he2021masked,wenckstern2025ai}.
-This process compels the model to learn meaningful internal representations of the data's underlying structure and content for successful reconstruction.
-However, directly penalizing reconstruction errors in the input space guides the model to learn feature subspaces that explain the bulk of the input's variance \cite{wang2004image,balle2016end}.
-These variance-explaining features are often not the most semantically discriminative or useful for downstream tasks \cite{balestriero2024learning,gui2024survey} In computer vision for example, the pixel-level reconstruction inherent in many such methods may lead the model to prioritize local statistics, textures, and low-level details at the expense of global semantic coherence.
-This explains why these approaches often require fine-tuning to compete with state-of-the-art \cite{he2021masked}.
+\emph{Reconstruction}-based approaches train models by augmenting an input signal, typically by adding noise or masking, and then training the model to restore the original input \cite{kingma2013auto, vincent2010stacked,he2021masked,wenckstern2025ai} (left side of \cref{fig:intro_tikz}).
+This process encourages the model to learn meaningful internal representations of the data's underlying structure and content to enable successful reconstruction.
+However, because the learning signal arises from minimizing reconstruction error in the input space, the model is naturally steered toward subspaces that explain the majority of the input’s variance \cite{wang2004image,balle2016end}.
+Whether such variance-explaining features are also the most semantically discriminative or useful for downstream tasks depends strongly on the data modality.

+In language, reconstruction-based learning, as used in large language models, is highly effective because textual tokens represent compact, semantically meaningful units that already abstract away most low-level variability.
+Although data quality may vary, language in itself is a highly compressed and rich modality where reconstruction can prove highly successful.
+Predicting a missing token provides a learning signal that operates directly in semantic space: to succeed, the model must infer the contextual and syntactic relationships that determine meaning, rather than replicate surface patterns.
+Consequently, minimizing reconstruction error encourages the emergence of abstract relational representations, capturing compositionality, long-range dependencies, and discourse coherence that align closely with human notions of meaning and reasoning \cite{devlin2019bert,haslett2025much,wang2025word}.

+In contrast, in visual domains, variance-explaining features often emphasize aspects of the data that are statistically dominant but semantically shallow.
+Unlike language, visual data are essentially sensorial recordings of the physical world, capturing raw information without inherent semantic compression.
+As a result, pixel-level reconstruction objectives tend to drive models toward capturing local statistics and textures that account for most of the input’s variance, rather than the higher-order structures and object-level relationships that underpin semantic understanding.
+This local bias can result in representations that are well-suited for low-level perceptual fidelity but suboptimal for recognition, categorization, or other tasks that depend on global context and semantic abstraction \cite{balestriero2024learning, gui2024survey}.
+Consequently, purely reconstruction-based approaches in computer vision often struggle to produce features that generalize well across tasks without additional supervision or adaptation.
+Fine-tuning is thus frequently necessary to bridge the gap between variance-focused representations and those that encode meaningful, task-relevant semantics \cite{he2021masked}.